I went to find out ifKiptopeke State Parkis all it is cracked up to be and this is what I saw:

 Tent camping is grand this time of year.Being here in the off-season you have your pick of the litter, as the saying goes, for campsites!
 Early spring the overnights and mornings are brisk, perfect for cooking bacon and eggs outside on the Coleman stove!

 Virginia State Parks' campgrounds are a great place to reconnect with each other

-The campground at Kiptopeke has a variety of camp sites available.
-There is also a group camp under the trees, a bunkhouse and a yurt.
-If you prefer to stay in a cabin, there are 5 family lodges available for rent.
+The campground at Kiptopeke has a variety of 5 family lodges available for rent.
 Each has six bedrooms and can sleep up to 16.

 Located on Virginia's Eastern Shore, this park offers recreational access to the Chesapeake Bay and the chance to explore a unique coastal habitat featuring a major flyway for migratory birds.
 Kiptopeke is three miles from the northern terminus of the Chesapeake Bay Bridge Tunnel, which has a substantial each-way toll charge, on Route 13.
 Turn west on Route 704; the park entrance is within a half mile.
 The park has an area for swimming Memorial Day to Labor Day.